Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/elimination.md

 eliminate, we can exchange the row with the zero with some row below that doesn't have a zero in that column.</p>

-<p>What we would like to do is encode the results of each elimination step in the
+<p>What we would like to do is encode the results of each elimination step in
-matrix E.</p>
+the matrix E and to have the result U coming from the Multiplication of E with A.</p>
 </div>

 {% highlight python %}